 Save Space in Your Office

-An average filing cabinet uses 15-20 square feet in your office- if you’re cramped for space, scanning your documents is a great way to optimize your office and streamline your processes.
+An average filing cabinet uses 15-20 square feet in your office.
+Scanning your documents is a great way to optimize your office and streamline your processes.

-As you can see, there are plenty of reasons to make the leap to a paperless office.
+As you can see, there are plenty of reasons to leap into a paperless office.
 Next, we want to discuss some of the things you need to do to prepare for your scanning project.

 One of the most important steps in migrating to a paperless office is to determine what type of document scanning system you want to implement.